Metamatrix/mmx-styleguide/README.md

 ### Working with this project

+* (Install node js if you haven't done that)
+* (Install Grunt command line interface globally if you haven't done that: npm install -g grunt-cli)
 * Clone the repository to your computer
 * Run command nmp install to install all modules
 * Run command grunt serve to start a server on localhost:9001